eyeseast/feed-to-sqlite/README.md

 That will put all items in a table called `links`.

+Each feed also creates an entry in a `feeds` table containing top-level metadata for each feed.
+Each item will have a foreign key to the originating feed.
+This is especially useful if combining feeds into a shared table.

 ## Python API

 One function, `ingest_feed`, does most of the work here.
 The following will create a database called `feeds.db` and download my NewsBlur shared items into a new table called `links`.